guzzijason/dhcp6-delegation/fan.md

 ## Adding IPv6

 Unless you like to live on the bleeding edge, and enjoy internet service of dubious reliability, currently (as of 2017) you are probably going to be implimenting <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.dual-stack}}">dual-stack</a> networking, using both IPv4 and IPv6 addressing.
-In dual-stack, addresses for each protocol are conigured independenly, and function independently.
+In dual-stack, addresses for each protocol are configured independenly, and function independently.
 This is meant to be a transitional mode, used while more sites ramp up their IPv6 support, and IPv4 is eventually phased out.
 For now, cover all bases - run both.

 Once IPv6 is enable on the gateway, it will automatically obtain a individual ::/128 address from the ISP, which will be used on it's upstream (or external) interface.
 At this point, you have a couple of options: